masdeseiscaracteres/ugarit/data_structure_design.md

 - Faster and easier to understand for business people and needs.

 ### Disadvantages
 - Data integrity not enforced by the model.
+Denormalization introduces redundancies which, if handled uncarefully, can cause inconsistencies.